-In most cases, technical support scams display fake pop-up messages/notifications claiming that a computer is infected with a virus (or multiple viruses) and encourage users to call the provided number to get help with removing those viruses.
+In most cases, technical support scams display fake pop-up messages/notifications claiming that the computer is infected with viruses and encouraging users to call the provided number to get help with removing them.

-Usually, scammers behind tech-support scams attempt to trick users into purchasing unnecessary or even fake software, paying for remote technical "support", or installing a remote administration tool that would allow them to access and control a computer.
+Usually, scammers behind tech-support scams attempt to trick users into purchasing unnecessary or even fake software, paying for remote technical "support", or installing remote administration tools, which allow them to access and control computers.

-As mentioned in the introduction, scammers behind tech-support scam websites monetize them by selling users some unnecessary software or services or use these pages to trick users into installing some remote access/administration tool (RAT), so they could access and control computers remotely.
+As mentioned, scammers behind tech-support scam websites monetize them by selling unnecessary software or services, or they use these pages to trick people into installing remote access/administration tools (RATs), which allow them to gain access and control of computers remotely.

-In such cases, they use installed RAT to infect a computer with malicious, unwanted software (e.g., ransomware, Trojan, cryptocurrency miner) or steal personal information (e.g., credit card details, login credentials, bank account numbers, and so on).
+In such cases, they use installed RATs to infect computers with malicious, unwanted software (e.g., ransomware, Trojan, cryptocurrency miner) or steal personal information (e.g., credit card details, login credentials, bank account numbers, and so on).

-In one way or another, tech-support scams can never be trusted, and numbers on them should never be called.
-It is important to mention that legitimate antivirus suites (in this case, McAfee Antivirus) are not related to these scams in any way.
+Tech-support scams can never be trusted, and the numbers on them should never be called.
+Note that legitimate antivirus suites (in this case, McAfee Antivirus) are not related to these scams in any way.